DavidFluck/perlgolf-2015/README.md

 This reduced my program's length, but not by as much as I would have liked.
 Text formatting took up a decent amount of space and I was quickly running out of time (we only had a week).
 That being said, I was sufficiently proud of my program: I'd written a program that found the prime factorization of an integer in only 139 characters (with the final 2 being due to the `-l` command-line flag, which was necessary to get the final newline).
 I submitted what I had and definitely look forward to playing another round of golf.

 # The Code
-The repository contains two files: `factor.pl` and `factor-mini.pl`. `factor.pl` is the original, un-golfed version, whereas `factor-mini.pl` is the same program with the spaces remove.
+The repository contains two files: `factor.pl` and `factor-mini.pl`. `factor.pl` is the original, un-golfed version, whereas `factor-mini.pl` is the same program with the spaces removed.
 It's guaranteed to work with Perl 5.8.8.